The Coal Wharf, Hooper Street

 The coal wharf on Hooper Street was located by the railway line opposite Calverley's in the 19th and 20th centuries

 The Hooper Street coal wharf was on the south side of the street, on a site later occupied by Cambridge Women’s Resource Centre.
 The coal wharf may have its origins in Headly’s, when they ran the foundry on this site from the 1840s to the 1890s.
-The site is within the Ironworks housing development, and to date (December 2019) part of the perimeter wall shown in the photo was still standing until January 2020.
+The site is within the Ironworks housing development, and the perimeter wall shown in the photo was still standing until January 2020.

 From the early 1900s the Hooper Street coal wharf was run by Coote & Warren Ltd., a coal merchant based in East Anglia and north London, and operating from the 1850s until 1960.
 They had other premises in Cambridge, including a coal wharf on Hills Road by the railway bridge; see the Capturing Cambridge entry for Coote and Warren’s Coal Wharf, Hills Road.